Israelis vote on Netanyahu again, after vaccination success | Politics

 Israelis vote on Netanyahu again, after vaccination success

-Israelis vote on Tuesday on Prime Minister Benjamin Netanyahu's political survival in a fourth election in two years, with the veteran leader hoping his role in a rapid COVID-19 vaccine campaign will win him another term.
+Israelis began voting on Tuesday on Prime Minister Benjamin Netanyahu's political survival in the fourth election in two years, with the veteran leader hoping his role in a rapid COVID-19 vaccine campaign will win him another term.
 Opinion polls show the race too close to call.

-A possible, but more unlikely, alliance among right-wing, centrist and left-wing parties opposed to a Netanyahu-led government also fell short of a ruling majority in the legislature, but could also be within reach of power, the surveys showed.
-Polling stations open at 7 a.m.
-(0500 GMT) and close at 10 p.m.
-(2000 GMT), when exit polls could point to voting trends, if not a clear winner.
+A possible, but more unlikely, alliance among right-wing, centrist, and left-wing parties opposed to a Netanyahu-led government also fell short of a ruling majority in the legislature, but could also be within reach of power, the surveys showed.
+Polling stations opened at 7 a.m.
+(0500 GMT) and will close at 10 p.m.
+(2000 GMT) when exit polls could point to voting trends, if not a clear winner.
 Yair Lapid, a former finance minister who heads the centrist Yesh Atid party, has emerged as Netanyahu's main challenger.

 No one party has ever gleaned enough votes for a parliamentary majority on its own in an Israeli election.
 Election night results may only be a starting point, with a final winner to be determined in backroom coalition talks.
 Critics have accused Netanyahu of seeking new elections out of self-interest, in hopes of securing enough support in parliament for possible legislation to quash the legal proceedings against him.